JakeWharton/mosaic/README.md

 Instructions for using Mosaic in your own project will be coming soon.
 Stay tuned!

-## Examples
+## Samples

-Run `./gradlew installDist` to build the example binaries.
+Run `./gradlew installDist` to build the sample binaries.

- * [Counter](examples/counter): A simple increasing number from 0 until 20.
+ * [Counter](samples/counter): A simple increasing number from 0 until 20.

-   `./examples/counter/build/install/counter/bin/counter`
+   `./samples/counter/build/install/counter/bin/counter`

- * [Jest](examples/jest): Example output of a test framework (such as JS's 'Jest').
+ * [Jest](samples/jest): Example output of a test framework (such as JS's 'Jest').

-   `./examples/jest/build/install/jest/bin/jest`
+   `./samples/jest/build/install/jest/bin/jest`

- * [Robot](examples/robot): An interactive, game-like program with keyboard control.
+ * [Robot](samples/robot): An interactive, game-like program with keyboard control.

-   `./examples/robot/build/install/robot/bin/robot`
+   `./samples/robot/build/install/robot/bin/robot`

 ## FAQ